 The Story Of Each Textile In India Start With Farming Of Its Fibre.
 In This Blog, We Bring You Closer To The Roots Of Indian Traditional Textiles & Fibres.
 It's As Important To Know About The Source As Is The Process Of Production.
-Thus, We Will Share The Story Of Where It All Begins For Each Of Our Natural Textiles - A Variety Of Silks, Cotton And Khadi.
+We source all our fibres from reliable places to ensure fabric sustainability Thus, We Will Share The Story Of Where It All Begins For Each Of Our Natural Textiles - A Variety Of Silks, Cotton And Khadi.

 Sericulture is an agro-based industry.
 It involves the rearing of silkworms for the production of raw silk, which is the yarn obtained out of cocoons spun by certain species of insects.